A Pioneer in Climate Policy

 Internationally as well, the Federal Government actively supports environmental protection, cooperation on energy issues, and climate-friendly development.
 In line with the 2015 Paris Agreement, Germany is committed to limiting global warming to well below 2 degrees Celsius and ideally to 1.5 degrees Celsius.
 The aim is to achieve broad greenhouse gas emissions neutrality worldwide at the latest in the second half of the century.
 To this end, emissions of carbon dioxide in the industrialised countries need to be reduced by 80 to 95 percent.
 Complete “decarbonisation” is intended to be achieved before the century is out.
 The UN Secretariat that monitors the implementation of the framework climate convention is based in the Federal City Bonn.

 An intact environment – pure air, clean water, varied nature – is a prerequisite for a high quality of life.
 Since 1994, environmental protection has been a national objective enshrined in the Basic Law.
 With regard to air and water quality, indicators have for years now evidenced considerable improvement.
-There has been a sharp fall in the emission of pollutants such as sulphur dioxide and nitrogen oxides – but there is still room for improvement.
+There has been a sharp fall in the emission of pollutants such as sulphur dioxide and nitrogen oxides.
+Higher exhaust emission limits for vehicles are one reason for this.
+Some cities have also introduced a ban on older diesel vehicles – either in the entire city or just on some roads.
+However, there is still room for improvement as far as the drop in pollutants is concerned.
 There has also been a noticeable drop in the per capita consumption of drinking water – from a peak of 140 to around 120 litres a day.

 Germany is pursuing a strategy of combining economic growth and environmental protection with a view to sustainable economics.
 In addition to the development of renewable energies, the main contributory factors to this are an increase in the efficient use of energy and resources, and the smart use of regenerative raw materials.
 It a strategy that pays off twofold, because on the one hand the impact on the environment and climate declines, while on the other new fields of business and jobs are created.